roachspray/acsac17wip/README.md

 inputs to fuzzing the original program.
 This is under the thinking that such a smple could be, under some measure, not far from a sample that will crash the original and that the fuzzer will make that leap.
 Not very good :-) But kind of interesting to flesh out.
+I simply take the original bitcode and instrument with afl-fast-clang and let it rip

 There are a few other ideas for this that are more involved.
 They are investigated in the next steps.md and are/or should be listed as open issues.
+They include using iterated fuzzing steps, modified fuzzer, and CSP solving.

 ### Next steps